martinezjandrew/tdx-kb-manager/README.md

 This project primarily interacts with the TeamDynamix KnowledgeBase API and is designed to implement more enhanced workflows that the official client provides.

+## Current Status

+Currently the project is hard coded to only work with the St. Edward's specific TDX API, but I plan to make it configurable in the future.

 ## (Planned) Features

 - Search and View KnowledgeBase Articles Metadata